lupin72/veeva-template/README.md

     sudo npm install

   Adding new NPM packages:
-  Note: The flag --save will add it to the package.json file so it will be included for version control
+  *Note: The flag --save will add it to the package.json file so it will be included for version control*

     sudo npm install NPM-PACKAGE --save

-### Using Gulp to build
+### Using Gulp Commands

+    gulp

+    gulp lint

+    gulp